Surface-dominated conductance scaling in Weyl semimetal NbAs: Acknowledgements

 \section{Acknowledgements}

 S.K and R.S. acknowledge funding from Semiconductor Research Corporation under Task No. 2966.002.
 Calculations were carried out at the Center for Computational Innovations at Rensselaer Polytechnic Institute.
 The work at the National University of Singapore was supported by MOE-2017-T2-2-114, MOE-2019-T2-2-215, and FRC-A-8000194-01-00.
-T.-R.C. was supported by 2030 Cross-Generation Young Scholars Program from the National Science and Technology Council (NSTC) in Taiwan (MOST111-2628-M-006-003-MY3), National Cheng Kung University, Taiwan, and the National Center for Theoretical Sciences, Taiwan.
+T.-R.C. was supported by 2030 Cross-Generation Young Scholars Program from the Science and Technology Council (MOST111-2628-M-006-003-MY3), Cheng Kung University, and the Center for Theoretical Sciences.
 We gratefully acknowledge the helpful discussions with Daniel Gall (RPI), Utkarsh Bajpai (IBM) and Vijay Narayanan (IBM).